 The Jen Johnston Prize for Research Excellence

-The Jen Johnston Prize recognizes excellence in trainee research with the aim of encouraging trainees to establish careers in cancer research.
-The award will be offered annually and will recognize a published paper that has a trainee as co or sole first author.
+The Jen Johnston Prize will recognize excellence in trainee research with the aim of encouraging trainees to establish careers in cancer research.
+The award will be offered annually and will recognize a published paper with a trainee as co- or sole first author.
 Applications from trainees from all levels and cancer research disciplines will be considered.
-The Jen Johnston Prize is currently valued at $1,500 and will be presented at the annual BHCRI Workshop, where the recipient will give a platform presentation highlighting the published research.
-The award will alternate each year between discovery/fundamental, applied health (including population, psychosocial and behavioural) and clinical.
-Information on the recipient will be publicized on BHCRI’s website and social media platforms.
-This competition is open to current CRTP trainees or those who have completed within the last two years, from deadline date).
-The trainee can be at any level of training including, MSc, PhD, postdoctoral fellow or resident.
+The Jen Johnston Prize is currently valued at $1,500.
+The recipient will be invited to give a platform presentation highlighting the published research at a BHCRI-organized event.
+The award will alternate each year between discovery/fundamental, applied health (including population, psychosocial and behavioural) and clinical research.
+Information on the recipient and the recipient’s research will be publicized on BHCRI’s website and social media platforms.
+Information on the award will also be sent to the recipient’s home institution.

-• 2025 — Discovery/Fundamental research
+- 2025 – Discovery/Fundamental research

 “This was taken at a sci-fi convention the year before Jen died (Jen is on the left!).
 Jen was one of the makeup artists for the event.
 This picture captures Jen’s spirit and unwavering sense of fun” – Gerry and Judy Johnston